Fighting aging is no fun, but there’s no need for nips, tucks, and modifications. Strength training benefits us in a host of different ways.

 Type 2 Diabetes

 Glycaemic control requires a balance of insulin with diet and exercise.
 A study in Austria compared the effects of strength training to endurance training with type 2 diabetes patients.
-This was done over a 4-month period with 11 men, 11 women.
+This was done over a 4-month period with 11 men, and 11 women.
 They discovered strength training significantly improved triglyceride levels and lowered cholesterol.
 Another study revealed strength training 3 times per week (for 30 minutes) increases insulin activity in skeletal muscle.

 Research was conducted on 46 patients (aged 55+) with knee pain.
 Those who completed a 4-month home-based strength training program showed improvements in physical function, pain, and strength in their knees.